emirotin/mongodb-migrations/README.md

 The files must conform to the following rules:

-1. have their names starting with digits
-(which defined the migrations order) — proper naming is held when [Creating Migrations](#creating-migrations) using the CLI `mm` tool,
+1. have their names starting with one or more digits (this number defines the migrations order) — proper naming is held when [Creating Migrations](#creating-migrations) using the CLI `mm` tool,
 1. be CommonJS modules and export `id`, `up` _[optional]_, and `down` _[optional]_ — see [Creating Migrations](#creating-migrations)